parhamsaremi/docs-maui/docs/fundamentals/shell/flyout.md

 ## Flyout icon

 By default, Shell apps have a hamburger icon which, when pressed, opens the flyout.
-This icon can be changed by setting the `Shell.FlyoutIcon` bindable property, of type <xref:Microsoft.Maui.Controls.ImageSource>, to an appropriate icon:
+However, it's important to note that this icon is not a native iOS component and there is no "default" hamburger menu icon for iOS.
+Instead, the default behavior for iOS/Catalyst with this control would be to show the title text of the button.
+You can still change the icon by setting the Shell.FlyoutIcon bindable property, of type xref:Microsoft.Maui.Controls.ImageSource, to an appropriate icon:
 ```xaml
 <Shell ...
        FlyoutIcon="flyouticon.png">